Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 - We can use God's divine name as our letter of reference.

 - God performs miracles when He sends us on an assignment.

 - We see ourselves as worthless, but God sees the potential in us.

 - To tell God to send someone else is to insinuate that God made a mistake by giving us the assignment.

-- God has prepared us all our life for the biggest assignment of our life.
+- God has prepared us all our lives for the biggest assignment of our lives.

-- God often has other people in place to help us like Aaron was sent to help his brother.
+- God often has other people in place to help us like He Aaron to help his brother.

 - Finally, God will teach us along the way as we fulfill the assignment He has given us.

 Margaret Minnicks (author) from Richmond, VA on August 14, 2018: